-Our SEN Policy details how we aim to ensure that the necessary provision is made for any pupil who has SEN and those needs are made known to all staff who are likely to work with them through the use of our whole school provision map and Individual Educational Plans (known as IEPs).
+Our SEN Policy details how we aim to ensure that the necessary provision is made for any pupil who has SEN and those needs are made known to all staff who are likely to work with them through the use of our whole school provision map and Individual Educational Plans (IEPs).

 Policies & Practice

 Please click here to download our Special Educational Needs (SEN) Information Report which will provide a user-friendly guide for parents and carers about SEN at Abercrombie.

 Please click here to download our Accessibility Plan.

 The Positive Playroom is called 'The Rainbow Room'.

 It offers a safe and calm space where pupils can express their feelings and talk about their difficulties during a 1:1 session with one of our trained Positive Play support workers.

 We value each individual and aim to help them feel special, feel good about themselves and recognise their own strengths.
 Pupils are supported to develop their social skills, life skills and self-esteem.

 If you have any concerns about any SEND matter or would like any further information, please don’t hesitate to contact Miss Hambidge.